Proxy Form Fill out the template

 Fill out the template

-A proxy form (or form of proxy) is a document used when a shareholder of a Corporation will be absent from a meeting and requires someone else to attend the meeting and make a decision.
+A proxy form (or form of proxy) is a document used when a shareholder of a corporation will be absent from a meeting and requires someone else to attend the meeting and make a decision.
 A form of proxy must be in writing.
 A shareholder unable to attend a corporation meeting needs to designate a reliable proxy to vote on their behalf.
 This chosen individual should be someone trustworthy.

 The shareholder signs the document and names a person who will act on their behalf.
 The person acting on the shareholder's behalf is called a proxyholder (or proxy).